 This movie contains examples of:

-- Aluminum Christmas Trees: The diner Michele works at in the beginning has a sign that only says "EAT", a fact which was mocked by Mystery Science Theater 3000.
-People who've never driven cross-country wouldn't be aware, but big "EAT" signs like that are actually common among roadside diners like that.
+- The diner Michele works at in the beginning has a sign that only says "EAT", a fact which was mocked by Mystery Science Theater 3000.
+People who've never driven cross-country wouldn't be aware, but big "EAT" signs are actually common among roadside diners like that.

 - The Haunted House club and discotheque did actually exist on Hollywood Blvd. in the mid-60's — given the movie's cheap production values, they could hardly afford to outfit an entire set with Halloween dressing.
 (Ironically, reflecting the rather seedy nature of the film, it was later converted into a porno theater in the 70's, and exists today as a strip club.)